adamxngy/OrangeHRM/README.md

 ## Project Scope

 - ✅ Create a test plan
-- 🔄 Write structured test cases (positive & negative)
+- 🔄 Write structured test cases
 - 🔄 Document bugs with reproducible steps
 - 🔄 Include screenshots/video evidence
-- ✅ Maintain clean GitHub documentation

 > Note: Test cases and bug reports are currently in progress.
-Approximately 15% of test cases have been written and 15% have been executed as of 2025.06.11.
+Approximately 66% of test cases have been written and 66% have been executed as of 2025.06.11.